 All interviews in 2023 will be held online.
-Full details of the system, and instructions for attending an interview will be provided to applicants once the interview booking process has concluded.
+Full details of the system, and instructions for attending an interview will be provided to you once the interview booking process has concluded.

 When undertaking your online interview, you must ensure you're in a location with a stable and reliable internet connection and use a device that's suitable for a video interview with a camera and microphone.
-The administration staff from HEE and panel members will be unable to assist you with any technical issues.
+The administration staff from Health Education England (HEE) and panel members will be unable to assist you with any technical issues.

 In the event of technical difficulties during the interview, we will attempt to resume the interview once the issue has been resolved.

 However, if we're unable to resume the interview at the scheduled time we will, where possible, aim to rearrange the remainder of the interview at a later date or time however we cannot guarantee this will always be possible.

 Where the interview has been partially completed, only the sections that were disrupted will be rescheduled; scores from interview questions that are completed without disruption will stand.

 Technical issues that happen outside of the interview itself must be reported to the Recruitment Team, with details of the issues experienced, providing screenshots where possible, within 1 hour of the allocated interview time.
 Technical issues reported outside of this timeframe cannot be considered.